josevarghese80/take-home-exercise/README.md

 ## Post Cloudformation deployment action (If the webapp was deployed first)
 This will be moved to a CICD process in the future.
-Further, the API gateway URL will be read from a property file.

 1. Access the REST API created by the api-gateway stack
 2. go to Stages -> expand on the plus sign next to dev all the way down to persona/post
 3. copy the Invoke URL
 4. Access the code for MyPersonaGen web app
-5. go to src -> components -> ChatComponent.jsx
+5. go to src -> config.js -> API_URL -> Replace the URL with your new URL
-6. Scroll down to line 32, replace the fetch URL with the copied Invoke URL
+6. Relaod the app

 ---